-Omnicare (OCR) Inc., a supplier of drugs to nursing homes, said Chief Executive Officer John Figueroa resigned, effective immediately.
+Omnicare (OCR:US) Inc., a supplier of drugs to nursing homes, said Chief Executive Officer John Figueroa resigned, effective immediately.
 The shares fell the most in eight months.

 John Workman, Omnicare’s president and chief financial officer, will take over as interim CEO while the company looks for a permanent replacement.
 Figueroa, 49, had held the position for 18 months.
 Nitin Sahney, executive vice president of specialty care, will be promoted to chief operating officer, the Covington, Kentucky-based company said in a statement today.